Find out about the support payment if you're required to self-isolate due to Covid-19 (coronavirus)

 - proof of self-employment, for example, a recent business bank statement (within the last two months), most recent set of accounts or evidence of self-assessment returns

 The NHS Test and Trace Enquiries and Complaints Service can help with questions and disputes about self-isolation.
-The can be contacted by calling 119.
+They can be contacted by calling 119.

-Please note they will not be able to help with queries about individual applications for the Test and Trace Support Payment and you should contact us if you have a query.
+Please note they will not be able to help with queries about individual applications for the Test and Trace Support Payment, and they will not be able to disclose your CTAS number.